Ghost Free Theory in Unitary Gauge: A New Candidate: Degenerate Theory in Unitary Gauge

-with the two degeneracy conditions, \begin{itemize} \item \textbf{Con1}: If the combination $h^{ab}\mathcal{R}-2\mathcal{R}^{ab} $ vanishes. \item \textbf{Con2}: If the first condition does not hold, then $D_{1}=\frac{\mathcal{C}}{X^\frac{3}{2}}.$ \end{itemize} This theory can be considered a ghost-free theory in the unitary gauge, analogous to the class of UDHOST theories for these particular choices.
+the higher derivative finally remove with the two degeneracy conditions (for more details refer to \cite{Joshi:2021azw}), \begin{itemize} \item \textbf{Con1}: If the combination $h^{ab}\mathcal{R}-2\mathcal{R}^{ab} $ vanishes. \item \textbf{Con2}: If the first condition does not hold, then $D_{1}=\frac{\mathcal{C}}{X^\frac{3}{2}}.$ \end{itemize} This theory can be considered a ghost-free theory in the unitary gauge, analogous to the class of UDHOST theories for these particular choices.
 As a final comment about this theory, the Lagrangian $L_{1-16}$ does not hold any degeneracy condition for the general scalar field, indicating no nontrivial relation exists among the coefficient of Lagrangians to remove higher derivatives.
 However, in the unitary gauge, a nontrivial solution exists among the coefficient of Lagrangian, indicating the presence of degeneracy.

 In the next section, we shall modify the Lagrangian $L_{1-6}$ by introducing additional coupling of two first-order derivatives of the scalar field.